Unfit Through Drink

 Under section 4(1) of the Road Traffic Act 1988 it is an offence for a person to drive or attempt to drive a motor vehicle on a road or other public place whilst unfit to drive through drink.

-Of course, it is always open to the police to charge you with driving whilst unfit even where an evidential sample has been provided.
-But there is little sense in doing this as it is much harder to prove that you were ‘impaired’ than proving that you were over the limit.
+Of course, it is always open to the police to charge you with driving whilst unfit even if you were over the limit.
+But there is little sense in doing this as it is much harder to prove that you were ‘impaired’ than proving that you were over the limit (as one is subjective the other isn't).
 In the majority of cases that M.A.J.
 Law defend, the CPS will realise the mistake made by the police and attempt to amend the charge to drink driving.
 However, this may not be as simple as it sounds, particularly if trying to amend a charge after the first court hearing.
+Remember that the CPS has only 6 months to lay charges.
+If they spot the error after this time, they should not be allowed to change the charge (Section 127 Magistrates' Court Act).
+The CPS are then stuck with a Section 4 offence which it cannot prove.
 An inaccurate or defective charge can lead to a failed prosecution, so it is crucial that we don’t ‘tip’ the CPS off.

 Proving that you were ‘impaired’

-To achieve a conviction, the CPS must prove that you were ‘impaired’ as a result of the alcohol consumed.
-To do this, they may need evidence that;
+To achieve a conviction for a Section 4 offence, the CPS must prove that you were ‘impaired’ as a result of the alcohol consumed.
+The test for impairment under the statute is the ability to “drive properly”.
+To establish this, the CPS may need evidence that;

 - You were unsteady on your feet